syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/PositioningAndAppearance.md

 ### Alignment

-Connector's annotation can be aligned over it segment path using 'Alignment' property of `AnnotationEditorViewModel` class.
+Connector's annotation can be aligned over its segment path using the 'Alignment' property of `AnnotationEditorViewModel` class.

 {% tabs %}
 {% highlight xaml %}